panrg/questions/draft-irtf-panrg-questions.md

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, Mohamed Boucadair, Thorben Krueger, Gorry Fairhurst, Spencer Dawkins, and Theresa Enghardt for discussions leading to questions in this document, and for feedback on the document itself.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, Mohamed Boucadair, Thorben Krueger, Gorry Fairhurst, Spencer Dawkins, Theresa Enghardt, and Laurent Ciavaglia, for discussions leading to questions in this document, and for feedback on the document itself.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed